geloczi/snipping-tool/README.md

 Capture the screen to file or clipboard.

 - Select region with your mouse
-- or press F12 to capture the full screen
+- Press F12 to capture the full screen
+- Press F11 to capture the full screen with the selection rectangle
-- Copy to clipboard
+- Save to clipboard
-- Save to PNG, JPG, BMP
+- Save to file in PNG, JPG or BMP format